Suraj-1408/Learn-Debugging-using-GDB-in-C/README.md

 ![Example](segmenationError.png)

 When the program crashes, use backtrace to identify the issue:
-## backtrace cmd help to us to show the memory address and line number where error occurred.
+## backtrace cmd help us to show the memory address and line number where error occurred.
 ```
 backtrace
 ```